wp-plugins/rvg-optimize-database/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 == Changelog ==
+= 3.2.1 [03/18/2015] =
+* CHANGE: due to problems, I removed the MULTISITE support again for now...
+Sorry about that!

 = 3.2 [03/18/2015] =
 * NEW: MULTISITE support added
 * CHANGE: various minor improvements